mychiux413/ConstConv/README.md

 - the values under column `_field`, will become the field name in code file, but constraint the name with common naming rule of which language
 - the values under column `_note`, will become the comment for code docs

-### usage
+### Usage
 ```
 create-multi-langs valid_format.csv generated.py
 ```
 - support output language: `typscript`, `javascript`, `go`, `python`
-- language determined by your output filename extension like: .py .go .js .ts .mjs
+- the generated code is determined by your output filename extension like: .py .go .js .ts .mjs

+### Testing
-### import from generated.py
+- import from generated.py
 ```
 from generated import MultiLangs, ZH_TW, EN